 What Is a Long-Term Care Annuity?

-An annuity is an insurance contract in which you pay a premium, either upfront or monthly, to receive payments back from the insurance company at a later date.
+A type of insurance contract, an annuity requires you to pay a premium, either upfront or monthly, to receive payments back from the insurance company at a later date.

 An annuity can be immediate, meaning your annuity payments begin within a year of paying the initial premium.
 Or, it may be deferred, with payments beginning at a specified date in the future, such as your 65th birthday.